-Even with the lowest starting price in its class, the 2014 Lexus LS offers an impressive roster of standard equipment.
-Highlights include a 16-way power driver’s seat, a power tilt/telescopic steering wheel, keyless access and push-button start, a 10-speaker audio system, front and rear sonar proximity sensors designed to help avoid collisions during parking maneuvers, a rearview camera, and navigation with integrated smartphone apps and data services.
+In the world of full-size luxury sedans, "base" models are impressively equipped.
+The 2015 Lexus LS comes standard with a 16-way power driver's seat, a power tilt/telescopic steering wheel, keyless entry with push-button start, a 10-speaker audio system, parking sensors and a rearview camera, and navigation with integrated smartphone apps and data services.
 On the safety front, every LS is fitted with eight airbags, whiplash-lessening front seats and adaptive front headlights that pivot into corners as the car is steered.